girover/laravel-family-tree-builder/README.md

     }
 ```
 ### Customizing node style
 If you want to add some css classes to the nodes that have specific role, then you can bind a custom function called ```nodeCssClass``` to the **Service Container**.
 This function must return a callable function which accept one argument represents nodeable model.
+And this callable function must return css classes names as string.
 Let's take an example.
 If your nodeable models have an attribute called ```is_died``` which has values ```true``` or ```false```, then you want to add a css class called ```is-died``` to the nodes that have this value as ```true``` to give them more style.